 resistance to the disinfectant.

-- ClO2 kills the microorganism BEFORE it can develop
+- ClO2 oxidizes the microorganism BEFORE it can develop

 - Some oxidizers can be too powerful in their oxidation.
 ClO2 is

 unique because although it is highly oxidative, it is also highly selective.

 with whatever material is present; it selectively oxidizes and destroys

 certain microorganisms and is not wasted on benign matter.
 Due to

 its oxidizing power, ClO2 has

 excellent capability to penetrate biofilms where certain bacteria such